sonatype/nxrm3-ha-repository/sample-on-prem-ha-yamls/README.md

 By default, the [onprem-ha-statefulset.yaml](onprem-ha-statefulset.yaml) uses local storage.
 You'll need to create directories on each node in your Kubernetes cluster for storing nexus repository runtime (logs, config dump etc) data.

-* The number of directories you create should be driven by the number of instances (i.e. replicas) of Nexus repository you wish to run in your Kubernetes cluster.
+* The number of directories you create should be driven by the number of Sonatype Nexus Repository instances (i.e., replicas) you wish to run in your Kubernetes cluster.
     Presently, there are five persistence volumes in the [onprem-ha-nexus-data-local-persistent-volume.yaml](onprem-ha-nexus-data-local-persistent-volume.yaml) file.
     Thus, you need to create five directories on each node as shown below:
     ```